DaAlbrecht/thesis-TEKO/content/Research.typ

 === RabbitMQ Streams Protocol

 The RabbitMQ Streams protocol is a new messaging protocol that is designed to be used with RabbitMQ Streams@rabbitmq_stream_spec.
-It's still in development and subject to change.
+It is still in development and subject to change.
 Similar to in @amqp_0_9_1, we take a short tour through the protocol to get a better understanding of the protocol.
 For a more detailed and complete description, see the RabbitMQ Streams Protocol specification#footnote([https://github.com/rabbitmq/rabbitmq-server/blob/v3.12.x/deps/rabbitmq_stream/docs/PROTOCOL.adoc]).